Jenny-PL/unit_2_notes/load_balancers.md

 # Load balancers
 - may also be called Application Delivery Controlers (ADCs)

-**Role**: Distribute requests from clients to a **what** over the available servers, to avoid over-burdening servers and maximize speed and function.
+**Role**: Distribute requests from clients among available servers, to avoid over-burdening servers and maximize speed and function.
 As new servers are added, route traffic to those servers.
 If a server has a malfunction, re-route that traffic.

 **How does it work?**  There are several different algorithms for determining how to distrubute requests among servers.